SashaRoyenko/Course-work-with-OOP/README.md

 # Course-work-with-OOP
-At this program I practised OOP in C++.
+At this program I practised OOP and work with files in C++.
+I have made model of pedagogical load of department.